graphile/crystal/examples/forum/TUTORIAL.md

 create function forum_example.current_person() returns forum_example.person as $$
   select *
   from forum_example.person
-  where id = current_setting('jwt.claims.person_id')::integer
+  where id = current_setting('jwt.claims.person_id', true)::integer
 $$ language sql stable;

 comment on function forum_example.current_person() is 'Gets the person who was identified by our JWT.';
 ```

 This is a simple function that we can use in PostGraphile or our database to get the person who is currently executing the query — by means of the token in the request header.
-The one new concept here is `current_setting('jwt.claims.person_id')::integer`.
+The one new concept here is `current_setting('jwt.claims.person_id', true)::integer`.
 As we discussed before, PostGraphile will serialize your JWT to the database in the form of transaction local settings.
 Using the `current_setting` function is how we access those settings.
 Also note that we cast the value to an integer with `::integer`.
 This is because the Postgres `current_setting` function will always return a string, if you need another data type, you will likely need to cast to that data type.

 Now, let’s use the JWT to define permissions.